What Leverage Actually Means: The Math Separating $50K Operators From $150K Operators

 Result: Built 11 systems averaging 78X leverage.

-The 3% Lever: Identify tiny shifts with massive leverage (mathematical optimization)
+With this skill: Use tiny 3% shifts with massive leverage (mathematical optimization).

-The Revenue Multiplier: Calculate which multiplication moves yield the highest return
+With this skill: Calculate which multiplication moves yield the highest return.

-The One-Build System: Measure system leverage before building (prioritize 50X+ systems)
+With this skill: Measure system leverage before building and prioritize 50X+ systems.

-One-Build System: You’ll build systems that don’t multiply (low-leverage infrastructure)
+Without this skill: You’ll build systems that don’t multiply (low-leverage infrastructure).

 Operators at $150K have: